tanzengehen/kirundi-lemmatize-search/README.md

 This project needs a nice user-interface.
 contact deki.kazinduzi(at)gmail.com
 2.
 You could check your tagged text for "UNK" and propose to identify these words as Named-entity or as a new entry for the dictionary.
-Please provide in this case also grammar features (Singular and Plural of nouns, respectively Infinitiv and Perfektiv of verbs, in best case also pronounciation, for Named-entites the special tag or a short description).
+Please provide in this case also grammar features (singular and plural of nouns, respectively infinitive and perfective of verbs, in best case also pronounciation, for Named-entites the special tag or a short description).
 Mail your proposals to deki.kazinduzi(at)gmail.com
 3.
 You could check your tagged text for wrong tags and report them.

 ## Authors and acknowledgment
-code:
+Code:
 Doreen Nixdorf

-data:
+Data:
 This app uses the Rundi words of the
 "Dictionary: Kirundi-English, English-Kirundi" by Elizabeth Cox (1969),
 digitalised and reviewed by Martin Philipps (2020),